inet-framework/inet/tutorials/wireless/doc/step13.rst

 The model
 ---------

-It has been mentioned that :ned:`ApskScalarRadioMedium` relies on various subcomponents for computing path loss, obstacle loss, and background noise, among others.
+It has been mentioned that :ned:`ScalarRadioMedium` relies on various subcomponents for computing path loss, obstacle loss, and background noise, among others.
 Installing the two-ray ground reflection model is just a matter of changing its ``pathLossType`` parameter from the